 The mission of the Department of Higher Education and Training is to develop capable, well-educated and skilled South Africans who are able to compete in a sustainable, diversified and knowledge-intensive international economy, which meets the development goals of the country.
 The department aims to achieve this mission by reducing the skills bottlenecks, especially in priority and scarce skills areas, improving low participation rates in the higher education system , correcting distributions in the shape, size and distribution of access to higher education and training and improving the quality and efficiency in the system, its sub-systems and institutions.

-Portfolio Committee on Higher Education and Training
+Portfolio Committee on Higher Education, Science and Innovation

-The Portfolio Committee on Higher Education and Training is established by the rules of the National Assembly as enshrined in Section 57(2) (a) of the Constitution of the Republic of South Africa, (Act 108 of 1996), which stipulates that the rules and orders of the National Assembly must provide for the establishment, composition, powers, functions, procedures, and duration of its committees.
+The Portfolio Committee on Higher Education, Science and Innovation is established by the rules of the National Assembly as enshrined in Section 57(2) (a) of the Constitution of the Republic of South Africa, (Act 108 of 1996), which stipulates that the rules and orders of the National Assembly must provide for the establishment, composition, powers, functions, procedures, and duration of its committees.
 The Committee is therefore an extension of the National Assembly and derives its mandate from Parliament.
 The functions of the Portfolio Committee as enshrined in Rule 201 of the 8th edition of the Rules of the National Assembly state that: